Serious Lawyers for Serious Injuries

 • Unstable cargo or imbalanced cargo can also lead to poor control of a truck which may increase the probability of jackknifing.
 If and when a truck is improperly packed or overpacked, causing the weight to be unevenly distributed, it may jackknife.
 In that case, it is often the fault of the driver or driving company and they will be held liable.

-If you or a loved one has been involved in a jackknifing accident, or any truck accident, trust no one but an experienced truck accident attorney at Buckingham Barrera Vega Law Firm.
+If you or a loved one has been involved in a jackknifing accident, or any truck accident, trust no one but an experienced truck accident attorney at Buckingham & Vega Law Firm.
 We will provide insight and guidance every step of the way throughout your case.